Meet our Team

 B.A., University of North Carolina Chapel Hill

-It is through this research that we can provide the best environment for children to reach their full potential, which is not possible without the help of our community, specifically our schools, directors, principals, teachers, parents and children.
-We are very thankful for your support and dedication to children’s cognitive and social development!
+Through this research, we can provide the best environment for children to reach their full potential, which is not possible without the help of our community, specifically our schools, directors, principals, teachers, parents, and children.
+We are incredibly thankful for your support and dedication to children’s cognitive and social development!

 Stockton University Research Assistants